peer-open-source/xara-docs/source/user/manual/model/eleLoad.rst

 eleLoad
 """""""

-The eleLoad command is used to construct an ElementalLoad object and add it to the enclosing LoadPattern.
+The eleLoad command is used to define element loads to a *Plain* load pattern.

 .. function:: eleLoad $eleLoad $arg1 $arg2 $arg3 ....